 “You can see him trading players on his team during a volleyball lesson.
 Kazan,” says Komm.
 “He showed great discipline when there was an important goal to be achieved.
 I have never seen him drink alcohol.
 He was very friendly.
 But sometimes he would talk to his friends in the last row or play volleyball with his feet, which had to be given up. ”

-Growing up in the small Bavarian town of Krumbach, Tuchel was the best footballer in his class and helped his team win the German Schools Championship in Berlin 1987.
-He starred for TSV Krumbach and was seen on the right track after joining FC Augsburg in 1988.
+Growing up in the small Bavarian town of Krumbach, Tuchel was the best football player in his class and helped his team win the German Schools Championship in Berlin 1987.
+He played the lead for TSV Krumbach and was seen to be on the right track after joining FC Augsburg in 1988.